ob-purindag-sportsbet/openbet-automation-test-instance/README.md

 ## What it does

-Running the playbook: `$ ./provisioner launch project-abc-deploy.yml` does the following:
+Running the playbook: `$ ./provisioner launch automation-instance.yml` does the following:

-1. Creates an instance based on the `project-abc-deploy.yml` with a security group as per configuration.
+1. Creates an instance (if doesnt exist based on tags used) as per the `automation-instance.yml`.
-3. Installs Docker-Engine, Docker-Machine and Docker-Compose on the node.
+2. Installs Docker-Engine, Docker-Compose and other software dependancies on the node.
-4. Runs tasks such as docker and compose
+3. Runs tasks such as docker and compose (via openbet stack CLI)

-## Deploying the Sample Application

-The sample application provided is located under `docs/sample/app.sample.` directory.
-This is a _docker-compose_ version 3 based Python + PHP application which has an Flask API and a PHP based frontend for demo purposes.

-In order to deploy this, follow the steps:

-1. `cp project_vars.yml.sample project-sample-app.yml`
-2. Edit `project-sample-app.yml` file and update `subnet`, `vpc_id`, `keypair`
- and `keypair_path` properties after referring to your AWS account.
-3. Make sure you have a `[default]` AWS profile setup with access keys under your `~/.aws/credentials`.
-4. Deploy using `./daws launch project-sample-app.yml`
-5. You should be able to access the web interface of the app thought the _Public IP or URL_ of the instance.